Paul Vallely: Career

-Activism
+Books and writing

+Writing on Africa

-Vallely returned from covering the famine in Ethiopia in 1985 troubled by the adverse conditions under which ordinary people lived.
-Having encountered, in country after country across sub-Saharan Africa, the same problems with skewed trading and financial relationship between poor countries and the industrialised nations – and the huge debts they had accrued to rich countries and multilateral bodies like the International Monetary Fund – he wrote a book entitled Bad Samaritans – First World Ethics and Third World Debt (1990).
+Vallely returned from covering the famine in Ethiopia in 1985 and wrote a book entitled Bad Samaritans – First World Ethics and Third World Debt (1990).
 The book set out to show that change was both a moral imperative and also in the self-interest of the rich nations.
-The book was described by Jonathan Porritt as “required reading for atheistic economists, economically ill-at-ease theologians and any thinking person in between”.
-In it Vallely first floated the idea that the biblical concept of Jubilee could be applied to the forgiveness of the debt of developing nations and coined the phrase “from charity to justice” to describe the change that was required in relations between the rich and the poor.
+The book was described by Jonathan Porritt as "required reading for atheistic economists, economically ill-at-ease theologians and any thinking person in between".
+In it Vallely first floated the idea that the biblical concept of Jubilee could be applied to the forgiveness of the debt of developing nations and coined the phrase "from charity to justice" to describe the change that was required in relations between the rich and the poor.
 The slogan was taken up by campaigners from Jubilee 2000 to Make Poverty History and Live 8.
-Bob Geldof paid tribute to Vallely's influence in a lecture to the Bar Human Rights Committee Lecture, St. Paul’s Cathedral in which he said: "In his book Bad Samaritans of 1990 Paul Vallely wrote correctly: 'For all his skill as a populist Bob Geldof could not shift the agenda from one of charity to one of justice.”
-Well maybe after 20 years we’ve finally got there."
+Bob Geldof paid tribute to Vallely's influence in a lecture to the Bar Human Rights Committee Lecture, St. Paul's Cathedral in which he said: "In his book Bad Samaritans of 1990 Paul Vallely wrote correctly: 'For all his skill as a populist Bob Geldof could not shift the agenda from one of charity to one of justice.'
+Well maybe after 20 years we've finally got there."

-The book's title was later borrowed for the 2007 text Bad Samaritans: Rich Nations, Poor Policies and the Threat to the Developing World by the economist Ha-Joon Chang which also argues that the current economic policies supported by the IMF and wealthy countries are hindering development and creating poverty.

 In 2004/05 Vallely was co-author of the report of the Commission for Africa set up by the British prime minister, Tony Blair, of which Bob Geldof was a member.
 Vallely has chaired or been active in a number of prominent UK aid agencies, including Traidcraft, the Catholic Institute for International Relations (CIIR, later known as Progressio), Christian Aid and CAFOD.
 He has been an adviser to the Catholic bishops of England and Wales and was the author of their reports "Catholic Social teaching and the Big Society" and A place of redemption: a Christian approach to punishment and prison.
 (Catholic Bishop's Conference of England & Wales, 2004).